Español

 Texas Accident Statistics

-According to data, Texas — with Houston being one of its busiest cities— continues to grapple with a substantial number of motor vehicle accidents each year.
+According to data, Texas—Houston is one of its busiest cities—continues to grapple with a substantial number of motor vehicle accidents each year.
 These accidents span a variety of categories, including motorcycle collisions, truck accidents, pedestrian incidents, and other motor vehicle accidents.

 In the most recent reporting year, Texas saw 4,481 vehicle deaths over 289,965 miles traveled.
 In addition, the fatality rate per 100 million vehicle miles traveled has increased by almost 19%.
 Just over one-third of the fatal deaths—34.75 percent—were single-vehicle crashes where people ran off the road.